Old Appleton, MO Demographics

 A map of Old Appleton's Population by Race

-Of the 1,082 places in Missouri, Old Appleton is the 938th most populous.
+Old Appleton is ranked the 860th most populous place in Missouri, out of 1,082 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Old Appleton was ranked the 938th most populous place in the 2020 Census.

 Old Appleton's White Population